 According to the National Center for Biotechnology Information, “Most testosterone circulates tightly bound to sex hormone-binding globulin (SHBG) or weakly bound to albumin.”
 The small percentage left over, and the T that is loosely bound to albumin is considered “free” or bioavailable.

-Think of T molecules bound to SHBG as being welded together and the molecules attached to albumin as being wrapped loosely with yarn.
-Our androgen receptors can easily unravel the yarn but are unable to separate T from SHBG, Since bioavailable T is the only form of testosterone that can adhere to our receptors and it’s tremendously important physiological processes like the production of sperm and red blood cells.
+Think of T molecules bound to SHBG as being welded together, and the molecules attached to albumin as being wrapped loosely with yarn.
+Our androgen receptors can easily unravel the yarn but are unable to separate T from SHBG.
+That’s because bioavailable T is the only form of testosterone that can adhere to our receptors and its tremendously important physiological processes, like the production of sperm and red blood cells.